Reviewing Akorn Inc. (AKRX)'s and Mallinckrodt plc (NYSE:MNK)'s results | New Business Observer

-Both Akorn Inc. (NASDAQ:AKRX) and Mallinckrodt plc (NYSE:MNK) are each other’s competitor in the Drugs – Generic industry.
-Thus the contrast of their profitability, analyst recommendations, risk, dividends, institutional ownership, earnings and valuation.
+Akorn Inc. (NASDAQ:AKRX) and Mallinckrodt plc (NYSE:MNK) have been rivals in the Drugs – Generic for quite some time.
+Below is a review of each business including various aspects such as institutional ownership, profitability, risk, dividends, analyst recommendations, earnings and valuation.

 |Gross Revenue